25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_API.md

 ASP.NET provides 3 different health check levels:

-- **Healthy**: Application is healthy and in a normal, working state.
+- **Healthy**: Application is healthy and in a normal, working state

-- **Unhealthy**: Application is unhealthy and is offline or an unhandled exception was thrown while executing the check.
+- **Unhealthy**: Application is unhealthy and is offline or an unhandled exception was thrown while executing the check

-- **Degraded**: Application is still running, but not responding within an expected timeframe.
+- **Degraded**: Application is still running, but not responding within an expected timeframe

 Types of Health Checks:

 - **Basic health probes** are the simplest form of health checking.
 They are configured as a URL endpoint, which will respond with a health response.
-These basic checks allow us to very quickly determine if our application is healthy or not.
+These basic checks allow us to very quickly determine if our application is healthy or not

-- **System** health checks give us a plethora of information, such as disk storage and memory usage of the underlying host our application is running on.
+- **System** health checks give us a plethora of information, such as disk storage and memory usage of the underlying host our application is running on

-- **Database** probes can determine whether our database provider is online and whether our application can successfully talk to it.
+- **Database** probes can determine whether our database provider is online and whether our application can successfully talk to it

 - **Custom** health checks can range from anything such as checking a 3rd party service or API our application relies on, to checking our logging storage is not near capacity.
-These are more general and would require custom code to be written to execute the checks.
+These are more general and would require custom code to be written to execute the checks

 _Example:_